rezasharifiy/Queue-processor/README.md

     // (Your existing project dependencies like AndroidX, Material, etc.)
 }

-Make sure your plugins block includes kotlin("jvm") (or kotlin("android") if it's an Android project).

-🤝 Contributing
-Contributions are welcome!
-If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.
+Make sure your plugins block includes kotlin("jvm") (or kotlin("android") if it's an Android project).🤝 ContributingContributions are welcome!
+If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.📜 LicenseThis project is licensed under the MIT License.

-📜 License
-This project is licensed under the MIT License.